-9-11-18 Dr. David T. Bernhardt (date) 2 ŝ,
+Dr. David T. Bernhardt

-Statement of Derek Kindle
+Statement of Helen Faith

-As part of the University of Wisconsin-Madison's annual internal review of the effectiveness of its Standards for Safeguarding Institutional Governance of Intercollegiate Athletics ("Standards"), I have been asked to review the requirements of the Standards and compare them with my experiences during the year under review, which I understand to be August 1, 2017 through July 31, 2018.
+As part of the University of Wisconsin-Madison's annual internal review of the effectiveness of its Standards for Safeguarding Institutional Governance of Intercollegiate Athletics ("Standards"), I have been asked to review the requirements of the Standards and compare them with my office's experiences during the year under review, which I understand to be August 1, 2019 through July 31, 2020.

-I am the Director of Student Financial Aid.
-The individual responsible for compiling and determining the University's cost of attendance is the Associate Director for Federal Awards, who reports to me.
-I would expect to be kept informed of any issues or problems related to the calculation of cost of attendance or application of cost of attendance to a student-athlete conduct at the University.
+During the first part of the year under review, Derek Kindle was the Director of Student Financial Aid.
+On March 1, 2020, he was named Vice Provost for Enrollment Management, with continued oversight over the Office of Student Financial Aid.
+The individual responsible for compiling and determining the University's cost of attendance is the Associate Director for Federal Awards, who reported to Mr. Kindle in his role as Director.
+In both roles, Mr. Kindle would expect to be kept informed of any issues or problems related to the calculation of cost of attendance or application of cost of attendance to a student-athlete at the University.

-With regard to Section 6 of the Standards, "Cost of Attendance," I am not aware of any noncompliance during the year under review, and have confirmed the same with the Associate Director for Federal Awards.
-In my role as Director of Student Financial Aid, I confirm the following:
+With regard to Section 6 of the Standards, "Cost of Attendance," other than a couple of instances in which communication between coaches and the Office of Student Financial Aid did not go through the appropriate channels, I am not aware of any non-compliance during the year under review, and have confirmed the same with the Associate Director for Federal Awards.
+In August 2020, I joined UW-Madison in the role of Director of Student Financial Aid, reporting to Mr. Kindle, and in communication with the Associate Director for Federal Awards and Mr. Kindle in his role as Vice Provost for Enrollment Management, I confirm the following:

-- The process for determining the cost of attendance for student-athletes was, and will continue to be the same process utilized for all students, as determined by the Office of Student Financial Aid; - No coach or member of the Athletic Department staff has attempted to inappropriately influence any member of the Office of Student Financial Ald in order to adjust cost of attendance values to better serve recruiting or other athletically-related interests; and - Communication between Athletic Department staff, and the Office of Student Financial Aid has been conducted through the Associate Athletic Director for Compliance.
+- The process for determining the cost of attendance for student-athletes was and will continue to be the same process utilized for all students, as determined by the Office of Student Financial Aid; - No coach or member of the Athletic Department staff has attempted to inappropriately influence any member of the Office of Student Financial Aid in order to adjust cost of attendance values to better serve recruiting or other athletically-related interests; and - In all but two instances during the year under review (see Exhibit 3), communication between Athletic Department staff and the Office of Student Financial Aid has been conducted through the Associate Athletic Director for Compliance.